oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise1/readme.md

 ## 5. Run your Configuration with ORM

 Your objective is to run your new configuration with ORM.
 The image below contains the high-level automation mechanism, which is based on an ORM Stack that is linked to your versioned configuration file(s).

+The OCI Landing Zones Orchestrator is a generic Terraform module that orchestrates the creation of Landing Zone architectures expressed in a single or multiple configuration files, that can be JSON documents and YAML documents.

+In this example we use YAML configurations files, but JSON files examples are also provided.

 &nbsp;